-COMPLAINANT INFORMATION

-Name: Date:
+Name: Name:Date:

-ote: Reports may be made anonymously, busis of an anonymous report.) t no disciplinary action will be taken against an alleged harasser solely on th
+Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged arasser solely on the basis of an anonymous report.)

-Check whether you are the: □ Target of the bullying □ Reporter (not the target)
+Check whether you are the: ☐ Target of the bullying □ Repo orter (not the target)

-Check whether you are a: □ Student □ Staff member (specify role) □ Parent □ Administrator □Other
+Check whether you are a: □ Student □ Staff member □ Parent □ Administrate

 Home/Cell Phone:

 If student, which program?
-Grade:

-If staff member, which program ?
+If staff member, which program n?

-INFORMATION ABOUT THE INCIDENT:
+INFORMATION ABOUT THE E INCIDENT:

 Name of Target (of behavior):

-Name of Aggressor (Person who engaged in the behavior):
+Name of Aggressor (Person wh o engaged in the behavior):

 Date(s) of Incident(s):

-Time When Incident(s) Occurred d:
+Time When Incident(s) Occurr ed:

-Location of Incident(s) (Be as spe ecific as possible):
+Location of Incident(s) (Be as s

-Witnesses (List people who saw t he incident or have information about it):
+Witnesses (List people who saw the incident or have inform ation abou t it):

-Name: \square Student \square Staff \square Other
+Name: Staff Other

-Name: \Box Student \Box Staff \Box Other
+N.T.
+Student Staff Other

-Name: \square Student \square Staff \square Other
+Name: Other